Step-by-step Application Process

-The process outlined below is based solely on the City’s land acquisition process.
+The process outlined below is based solely on the City of Ann Arbor’s land acquisition process.
 If grant funds or other partners are involved in the acquisition, additional steps may be required.
-The typical timeline to complete a deal is approximately 9 months, but may be much longer if grant funds are involved.

-1. Greenbelt Application.pdf is submitted to Greenbelt Program.
+1. The Greenbelt application is submitted to Greenbelt Program.

 2. Greenbelt staff reviews application.

-3. Application is scored based on Greenbelt Criteria (PDF).
+3. Application is scored based on Greenbelt criteria.

 4. Greenbelt Advisory Commission (GAC) reviews application and scoring